Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Today, police are actively trying to find out Angel’s real name, as well as the identity of her mother.
 They are also looking for any tips or leads as to the whereabouts of Denise Beaudin’s body.

-Rasmussen is a suspect in a number of other crimes.
+Rasmussen is a suspect in a number of other crimes, because of course he is.

 In 1980, 14-year-old Laureen Rahn disappeared from Manchester, New Hampshire.
 Rasmussen lived one mile away from her.